 Stephen Girard was born on May 20th, 1750 in a suburb of Bordeaux, France.
-As a child he had little education and lost sight in his right eye- but neither slowed him down.
-Beginning in 1764, Girard sailed from France to the West Indies and back again and, like his father before him, became a sea captain upon his return in 1773.
+As a child he had little education and lost sight in his right eye- but he went to sea in 1764, sailing from and, like his father before him, became a sea captain in 1773.
 The next year, he visited New York and began trading to and from New Orleans and Port au Prince.

 In 1776, Girard settled as a merchant in Philadelphia.
-Later that year, he met Philadelphia native Mary Lum and soon the two were married.
-Girard bought a home for himself and his wife in Mount Holly Township, New Jersey.
+He met Philadelphia native Mary Lum and soon the two were married.
 However, just seven years after they wed, Mary started to have sudden, erratic emotional outbursts and violent rages.
-In 1785, she was diagnosed with incurable mental instability and in 1790 Girard committed her to the Pennsylvania Hospital as an incurable lunatic.
+In 1785, she was diagnosed with incurable mental instability and in 1790 Girard committed her to the Pennsylvania Hospital.
 Although he was initially devastated that his wife had fallen ill, Stephen Girard ultimately hired a series of housekeepers, whom he also took as mistresses.

-(Continued from Left) In 1793, Philadelphia was overwhelmed by an outbreak of the Yellow Fever.
+In 1793, Philadelphia was overwhelmed by an outbreak of the Yellow Fever.
 While many of his contemporaries fled to avoid illness, Girard stayed in Philadelphia to care for the sick and dying.
-In addition to personally tending to the ill, he supervised the conversion of a mansion outside of the city into a hospital and recruited many volunteers to nurse patients back to health.
+In addition to personally tending to the ill, he supervised the conversion of a mansion outside of the city into a hospital.

 On December 22nd, 1830, Stephen Girard was hit by a horse and wagon while crossing the street at Second and Market Streets.
-The wheel of the wagon ran over the left side of his face, lacerating his cheek and ear and damaging his good eye.
 At 81 years old, he got up unassisted, went home and had a doctor dress his wound.
 Although he remained out of sight for two months afterward, Girard fully immersed himself back into the banking business.
 Sadly, he never recovered.
 Stephen Girard died on December 26th, 1831.

-Learn more about Stephen Girard in our campus museum at Founder's Hall!
+Learn more about Stephen Girard and Girard College in our campus museum at Founder's Hall!